techwithtim/Python-Package-Installer/README.md

 # Python-Package-Installer
 A python package installer that will install all required packages from code into the python interpreter it was run in.
-Useful for releasing unpacked code.
+Useful for releasing unpackaged code.

 # Intructions
 Simply place all of the python packages you would like installed inside of *requirements.txt*